The Hospital-cum-Monastery at San Tommaso in Formis

 Description

 In many ways, the establishments of such “caritative” orders functioned more like franchises than outposts.
 Trinitarian branches, for instance, were responsible for funding themselves, which made them less inclined to obey central authority.
-San Tommasso was less a headquarters and more a working hospital.
+San Tommaso was less a headquarters and more a working hospital.
 Nevertheless, the church’s location – immediately next to the major cardinal churches of San Stefano Rotondo and Santa Maria in Domnica, and a short walk from papal residence at the Lateran – seems unlikely to be a coincidence.
-Though the reason remains unclear, international missionary work was a top priority of Innocent’s.
-As pope, he certainly had some authority over the order.
-He would later influence staff appointments within the order itself.
+Though the reason remains unclear, international missionary work was a top priority of Innocent III.
+As pope, he had some authority over the order, and would later influence staff appointments within the order itself.
 It is possible that the pope himself picked the location to easily observe and influence the order’s actions.

-Finally, John’s decision to retreat to isolation testifies to a common tension in the early thirteenth century.
+Finally, John of Matha’s decision to retreat to isolation testifies to a common tension in the early thirteenth century.
 He began a trend of activist religious orders, yet opted personally to live like a religious hermit of an older tradition.
-San Tommasso offered a unique space for this: Trinitarians entered the outside world in search of the sick, but they brought them back behind walls to care for them.
+San Tommaso offered a unique space for this: Trinitarians entered the outside world in search of the sick, but they then brought the sick back behind their walls to provide care.

 Creator